xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

    * `mdadm --add /dev/md0 /dev/sdb3`

-*note: really,you need to specify the given RAID partition not the whole disk! (sdb vs sdb3)*
+*note: really, you need to specify the given RAID partition not the whole disk! (sdb vs sdb3)*

 **DONE**